janheinrichmerker/material-singleinputform/README.md

 Dependency
 ----------

-*material-drawer* is available on Maven Central
+*material-singleinputform* is available on Maven Central

 **Gradle dependency:**